 You can read more about the difference here.

 The interface for design and animation modes is the same, only the design mode is blue while the animation mode is orange.
 We’ll demonstrate animation mode here since it’s the default choice.

-The primary differences between Lite and Expert mode is a revamped toolbar and an expanded timeline.
+The primary difference between Lite and Expert mode is a revamped toolbar and an expanded timeline.
 All other objects remain in the same place.
-Instead of having individual tabs for sets, backgrounds, and etc, all premade assets are found in the market tab.
+Instead of having individual tabs for sets, backgrounds, etc, all premade assets are found in the market tab.
 Then, tools are available below.

 There are lots of new tools in expert mode, so let’s take a look.

 Selection and Direct Selection: These tools let you select objects from the scene.
-Using the former, you can resize an object, but the later will only allow you to move it.
+Using the former, you can resize an object, but the latter will only allow you to move it.